 The specific nature of phased array antennas allows to steer electronically the mainlobe of the antenna pattern in a ±90° range from the mechanical antenna boresight.
-At large scan  angles specific sidelobes effects in the antenna patterns should be taken into account as mainlobe significant enlargement and desymmetrization (see Fig. 22).
-In fact the main lobe maximum value decreases as cos() and further as the elementary radiating element pattern in the array.
+At large scan  angles specific sidelobes effects in the antenna patterns should be taken into account as mainlobe significant enlargement and desymmetrization (see Fig. 25).
+In fact, the main lobe maximum value decreases as cos() and further as the elementary radiating element pattern in the array.
 This result is a widened mainbeam, max gain losses, and consequently far sidelobes increase.
-For value of  between ±60° and ±90° range from the mechanical antenna boresight the resulting pattern is so perturbed that it is no more usable (see Fig. 24).
+For value of  between ±60° and ±90° range from the mechanical antenna boresight the resulting pattern is so perturbed that it is no more usable (see Fig. 27).
 The practical values of  are between 0° and ±60° range from the mechanical antenna boresight.
-Furthermore, if the array lattice is bigger than /2 among the elementary radiating elements in the array, grating lobes of the mainlobe could appear for  even less than ±60° range from the mechanical antenna boresight (see Fig. 23).
-And even if the array lattice is /2 among the elementary radiating elements in the array, sidelobes of the grating lobes of the mainlobe, situated at −90° and +90° from the mechanical antenna boresight, disturb the array pattern (see Fig. 24).
+Furthermore, if the array lattice is bigger than /2 among the elementary radiating elements in the array, grating lobes of the mainlobe could appear for  even less than ±60° range from the mechanical antenna boresight (see Fig. 26).
+And even if the array lattice is /2 among the elementary radiating elements in the array, sidelobes of the grating lobes of the mainlobe, situated at −90° and +90° from the mechanical antenna boresight, disturb the array pattern (see Fig. 27).

-Figure 21
+Figure 25